mikegagnon/battle-pets/README.md

 be implemented to take a date range as input, and only return records within that date range.
 I did not implement these features due to time constraints.

+## Missing features

+- I did not implement any concept of user or authentication due to time constraints.
+- I couldn't figure out how to mock RQ and Redis, so `test.py` needs those services to run.
+- I did not use TDD since I was swimming in unchartered territory (e.g. new to REST, Flask, RQ).
+  I didn't know what the interfaces were going to look like until after I coded them.

-## Bottom
+## Potential issues

-ERRATA:
+There might be issues with my code that I'm not aware of.

-- Never built a REST service before
+- I've never built a REST service before, so I might be using the wrong HTTP status codes or not following REST conventions
-- Unfamiliar with HTTP error codes, so I may be generating inappropriate errors
-- Never used Flask or sqlite before
-- Unfamiliar with conventions for git commit messages
+- I am unfamiliar with conventions for git commit messages
-- It's been about 12 years since I've used SQL
 - It's been about 12 years since I've professionally coded in Python, so my style is probably off.
-For example, unit tests
-- Unfamiliar with PEP 8 style
-- Never used a job queue before
-- No security built in
-- Using polling instead of callbacks
-- db connection in battle
-- testing for failed jobs
-- didn't use git branch
-- Redis necessary for test
-- Server error messages not conventional
-- TDD

-TODO high priority
+## TODO
 - README
 - Internal documentation
 - Test on linux
 - Make sure pet names are url safe
 - Record category in history

-TODO low priority
-- Training interface: reports the most high value matches
-- Leader board